Bathroom window safety glass is required if the bottom edge of the window is within 60” from the tub or shower standing surface.

 This bathroom window safety glass requirement has been with us since 1991 edition of the Uniform Building Code.
 However, almost every single home inspection I perform in a new construction or gut-rehabbed properties fails on the bathroom window… obviously; it’s not an important requirement.

 Anyway, for your own safety (not the developers), if you have a window on one of the shower or bathtub surrounding walls and its bottom section of the glass starts less than 60” from the standing surface, look at the corners of the glass.
-There should be a permanent etched label confirming that your bathroom window safety glass / tempered glass is installed.
+There should be a permanently etched label confirming that your bathroom window safety glass / tempered glass is installed.

 On occasions, in custom windows, there might be a removable label applied.
 If there’s no label or visible etching on your bathroom window glass surface, assume that it is not a safety / tempered type of glass and slipping or falling onto such window may result in serious injury.